velolala/touchosc2midi/README.md

     python setup.py install

+`pyliblo` and `python-rtmidi` need some OS libraries installed (i.e. `liblo-dev` and `librtmidi-dev` Debian).
+Check out https://github.com/velolala/touchosc2midi/tree/master/docker/Dockerfile to see how to install from a plain Debian with python 2.7.

 Getting started
 ---------------
 After installation you should have a the `touchosc2midi` script in your path.
 Start it with